 Once Per Lifetime Rule

-This is Amex’s most infamous and restrictive rule.
+This is the most infamous and restrictive of Amex’s card application rules.
 The Once Per Lifetime Rule disqualifies you from getting a card’s sign-up bonus if you currently have or previously had that card.
 It doesn’t matter if you hit the bonus or not.
 The fact that you’ve previously had the chance to hit the bonus is what counts.